mykelalvis/FT/Traveller/Spacecraft/Starship Operator's Manual.md

 Other symbols encode more complex operations such as XOR, represented by ⊕: True when exactly one of its two inputs is true.
 Again, `x ⊕ y` is what sophonts see, while computers read it as `(x ∨ y) ∧ ¬(x ∧ y)`.

 Computer programs, which are sets of instructions that tell computers how to do things, take many layers of this piled on top of one another.
 These layers produce values that are compared to other values, resulting in certain actions being taken or not taken.
 This is sometimes written as, 'IF (comparison) THEN (action) ELSE (other action)'.
 For example, assuming x and y are each either 0 or 1, adding x+y works out to be this: IF (x ∧ y) THEN (output 2) ELSE IF (x ∨ y) THEN (output 1) ELSE (output 0).
-In Anglic that translates to, 'if x and y are both 1 then x+y=2, otherwise if either of them is 1 (which means the other is 0) then x+y=1, otherwise (if both of them are 0) x+y=0'.
+In Anglic that translates to, 'if x and y are both 1 then x+y=2, otherwise if either of them is1 (which means the other is 0) then x+y=1, otherwise (if both of them are 0) x+y=0'.

 To give a more practical example, one that shows how simple-to-sophonts operations are complex for computers, take a relatively simple door control program.
 When someone approaches a door that should open for that person, the computer must recognize that a person-like object is approaching the door AND that object matches a recognized person AND that person is approved to access this door.